shemtovsamuel/Scientific-Aarticle-Generator-AI/README.md

 - Technical article generation based on a title and input data
 - Real-time streaming of generated content
 - Option to use predefined test values
-- Utilization of a pre-loaded bibliography
+- Utilization of a pre-loaded articles

 ## Requirements